 The addition of peanut butter to enrich the stew is most likely done because the meat is not normally affordable, therefore another source of protein is sought to supplement that which would have otherwise been consumed from the meat.

 Making this stew is easy because all of the ingredients can be consumed as is, therefore not much cooking time is required.
 On the other hand, this stew may not be a suitable home staple for practical reasons, as biltong is quite expensive.
 If you don't want to spend that much money, you can still make this stew.
-Just use chicken breast and 2 strips of smoked bacon to enhance the flavor.
-If you like the idea of a peanut stew, try maafe.
+Just use chicken breast and two strips of smoked bacon to enhance the flavor.
+If you like the idea of a peanut stew, try maafe, a peanut butter soup.

 This is best served with polenta and a side of green vegetables.
 Traditionally, it is served with sadza and cabbage as pictured.

-1. Fry the chopped onions, garlic and ginger in the oil for a couple of minutes or until translucent.
+In a large pan over medium-high heat, fry the chopped onions, garlic, and ginger in the oil for a couple of minutes, or until translucent.

-2. Add the biltong and stir around for a few seconds.
-Now add the tomato puree and peanut butter and stir to coat the biltong.
+Add the tomato puree and peanut butter and stir to coat.

-3. Add the chopped tomatoes and cook for 5 minutes until slightly reduced.
-Pour in the water and simmer for 10 minutes until the stew has reduced to a very thick sauce.
-If using chicken breast, ensure the pieces are fully cooked before eating.
+Add the chopped tomatoes and cayenne pepper (if using), and cook for 5 minutes until slightly reduced.
+Pour in the water and simmer for 10 minutes until the stew has reduced to a thick sauce.